 Sit up at the bar at Ichiban and you’ll be treated to a classic Japenese ramen experience.
 The polite service and generous direction will have you discovering your new favorite ramen variation in no time.
 Their most popular offering is currently the Ichiban Chashu Ramen – a rich miso based noodle with homemade pork.
 This ramen is a great introductions for first timers and a bit of an addiction for the connoisseur.

 MASU for award-winning, world class Japanese | 90 Federal Street

+This is an award-winning, top-rating Asian restaurant Auckland CBD is extremely proud to have.
 Japanese food is celebrated on Federal Street with Masu, a Japanese robata restaurant and bar in the Federal Street dining precinct run by celebrated New Zealand chef Nic Watt.
 Robata is contemporary Japanese cuisine cooked over a charcoal grill where theatre and ambience are as much of the process as the eating.
 Diners can view the chefs at the robata cooking hearth, creating food-laden skewers and slowly rotating them over hot coals.

 A taste of Thailand from Thai Street | 3/12 Jellicoe St